-What it’s used for: Drawing prospects back into your marketing funnel with ads targeted to them based on their behavior
+Usage: Drawing prospects back into your marketing funnel with ads targeted to them based on their behavior

 Top marketers’ adoption rate vs. all others: 30% to 19%

-Popular tools: AdRoll, Google AdWords, Bing Ads
+Popular tools: AdRoll, Google Ads, Bing Ads

 What does your marketing stack look like?
 Which tools do you find most effective?